 Undergraduate representatives support two campaigns at a time, each lasting two years.
-Currently, we are working to end campus sexual assault through UConsent and reforming student mental health services through How Are You.
 Click here to learn more about these campaigns.

 UCSA runs two permanent campaigns to address ongoing issues for students.
 Learn more about Fund The UC, our campaign to make UC more affordable and financially secure, and UCweVOTE, our campaign to register students to vote and educate them before election day.

 For more information on what we’ve been up to, click here.